pivotal-bank/cf-SpringBootTrader/README.md

 - **Correlation/Traceability:**
   Traceability of requests through all the microservices.
 This is done using [Spring-cloud-sleuth](http://cloud.spring.io/spring-cloud-sleuth/).
 - **Config Server:**
   The microservices obtain the configuration from a [Configuration Service](http://cloud.spring.io/spring-cloud-config/) backed by a git repository.
-This means that configuration is now auditables and version controlled, as well as providing the ability to refresh configuration during runtime.
+This means that configuration is now auditable and version controlled, as well as providing the ability to refresh configuration during runtime.

 # Roadmap